bigchaindb/bigchaindb/docs/source/nodes/setup-run-node.md

 8080 - The default port for the RethinkDB web interface (TCP) <br>
 9984 - The default port for the BigchainDB client-server API (TCP) <br>
 28015 - The default port for RethinkDB client driver connections (TCP) <br>
-29015 - The default port for RethinkDB intracluster connections
+29015 - The default port for RethinkDB intracluster connections (TCP)

 Aside: If you set up a [cluster-monitoring server](../clusters-feds/monitoring.html) (running Telegraf, InfluxDB & Grafana), Telegraf will listen on port 8125 for UDP packets from StatsD, and the Grafana web dashboard will use port 3000.
 (Those are the default ports.)